groue/GRMustache/Guides/runtime.md

 GRMustache runtime
 ==================

-You'll learn here how to provide data to Mustache templates.
+You'll learn here how GRMustache renders your data.
 The loading of templates is covered in the [Templates Guide](templates.md).
+Common patterns for feeding templates are described in the [Feeding Templates Guides](runtime_patterns.md).

 Variable tags
 -------------